Nikhil-Gorasa/HireMinds/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Support

+For support, please open an issue in the GitHub repository or contact the maintainers.